amoral1/Deepfake-Bayesian-Detection/README.md

 **Bayesian approaches** address this by maintaining distributions over model parameters instead of point estimates, naturally producing uncertainty quantification at inference time.

----
-## Future Expansion
-- More Data for Robustness
-- A video-level pipeline
-- A deployable product surface
-- Human-in-the-loop + monitoring

----

 ## Project Pipeline